Federico Maria Zinelli

-Federico Maria Zinelli (23 June 1805 – 24 November 1879) was an Italian Roman Catholic priest, from 1861 until his death bishop of Treviso.
+Federico Maria Zinelli (23 June 1805 – 24 November 1879) was an Italian Roman Catholic priest, from 1861 until his death as bishop of Treviso.

 A member of the De Fide Commission, Zinelli wrote the third chapter of Pastor aeternus, which defines the doctrine of papal infallibility.

 Life

 Of noble birth in Venice, Zinelli was ordained a deacon on 22 September 1827 and a priest on 26 December 1827.
 He became known for his high culture and rigid theological positions.

 In 1832, Zinelli published Dei due metodi analitico e sintetico ("Of the two methods analytical and synthetic").
 He became director of the seminary of Venice, then canon theologian of St Mark's Basilica and vicar general of the Patriarchate of Venice.
 On 23 August 1861, the Habsburg government of the Kingdom of Lombardy–Venetia nominated him as bishop of Treviso, to succeed Giovanni Antonio Farina, and the appointment was confirmed by Pope Pius IX on 30 September.